-Ontario Health Teams (OHTs) being built across the province to provide a new way of delivering more connected care and facilitating access for individuals and their caregivers.
+Ontario Health Teams (OHTs) are being built across the province to provide a new way of delivering more connected care and facilitating access to care for individuals and their caregivers.

 The FLA OHT is committed to developing a team-based health-care system that prioritizes mental, physical, emotional, spiritual and social health and wellness to meet our community’s needs.

 Our OHT is founded on a bold vision of offering a People-Centred Health Home for everyone our OHT serves.
 This includes seven principles for care that is equitable, accessible, connected, collaborative, continuous, holistic, and accountable.

 Our work towards this vision is being done in partnership with community members and over 70 organizations, grouped into networks of care centered on the needs of people they serve, including home & community care and community support services, long-term care, addictions & mental health, primary care, hospitals, specialists, wellness & equity and education & research.

 Why build an Ontario Health Team?

 The FLA Ontario Health Team vision for health care in Ontario is well-aligned with the ‘Quintuple Aim,’ an internationally-recognized framework for the design and delivery of an equitable and accessible health-care system.

 Our goal is to achieve the Quintuple Aim:

 - Improve the work life of providers